hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 To learn whether you have permission to use CODN, see [Administration Dashboard Tasks by Role](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).

-You must configure the HP Cloud OS for Moonshot Administration Dashboard to access an HP Cloud OS for Moonshot Distribution Network account before you can use the
+You must configure the HP Helion Cloud OS for Moonshot Administration Dashboard to access an HP Helion Cloud OS for Moonshot Distribution Network account before you can use the
 Updates and Extensions window.
 See the Tasks sections, below.

 The Updates and Extensions window provides the standard Administration Dashboard filter capability, and you can click on the column headings